,

 Writing at St Marys

-At St Mary's, we implement The Power of Reading created by CLPE (Centre for Literacy in Primary Education), which is proven professional development programme that supports our staff to evolve a high-quality English curriculum which develops reading comprehension and writing composition, and fosters a whole school love of reading and writing.
+At St Mary’s, we use The Power of Reading, a programme developed by CLPE (Centre for Literacy in Primary Education).
+It supports our staff in delivering a high-quality English curriculum that builds strong reading and writing skills, while also encouraging a love of books across the whole school.

 Reading at St Mary's